Is Therapy Right For Me? Finding Mental Health Support

 Whether you choose to see a therapist in person or online, having an unbiased, trained professional in your corner can prove highly beneficial for your overall health.
 In addition to your loved ones who genuinely care about you and your mental health, talk therapy can help you sort through your feelings during sessions and offer guidance to teach you coping skills to manage life's challenges.
 Although therapy often takes work, it’s usually worth it.

-However, you may not know if therapy is right for your situation, like couples therapy, group therapy, or addressing sleep issues, until you give it a chance.
+However, you may not know if therapy is right for your situation, like couples therapy, group therapy, or addressing sleep issues, until you give it the chance to work for you.
 If you've never been to therapy before, it might seem daunting at first.
-It can be helpful to remember that you can switch therapists if needed and stop therapy at any time.
+Understanding if therapy is right for your needs takes reflection and exploration.
+It can be helpful to remember that you can switch therapists if needed and stop therapy for any reason and at any time.
 Therapy helps by focusing on you and your needs, and you get the final word in your care.

 Why seek therapy?